Hansuke Nakamura: First challenges

 The son of feudal lord Hanzaemon Nakamura, he was born under the given name of Kinpachi before adopting Hansuke.
 He started his training under Ryōi Shintō-ryū master Saizo Shimosaka, and eventually known as a fearsome fighter not only due to his skill, but also to his large size for a Japanese man of his time, being 1,76m tall.
 Through the years Nakamura, his training partner Shogo Uehara and the Sekiguchi-ryū artists Tetsutaro Hisatomi and Danzo Naka were known as the four strongest jujutsu fighters in Kurume, reaching fame throughout the entire nation.

 When the Meiji Restoration caused the Nakamura clan to be dissolved in 1868, Hansuke became a fisherman and a sake brewer in order to make a living, yet he didn't stop practicing his art.
 The same year, he fought a challenge match against Genshin Eguchi from the Kyushin-ryū, a rival faction from Higo Province.
 Nakamura won the match, breaking Eguchi's arm with an armbar, but the scuffle was so brutal that Eguchi tried to escape the hold by gruesomely biting Nakamura's leg.
 The bout was witnessed by Masaaki Samura from Takeuchi Santo-ryū, another rival school, and this ensured a bout between Nakamura and him the next year.

 The challenge happened at the dojo of Genshin's older brother Yamon, also in Kumamoto.
-Nakamura started by kneeling down to goad Samurai to go to newaza, where he was skilled, but Samura refused to engage.
+Nakamura started by kneeling down to goad Samura to go to newaza, where he was skilled, but Samura refused to engage.
 When Nakamura was getting up, Samura attacked him with atemi strikes, which Nakamura answered to by scoring a high throw.
 However, Samura rolled off with ukemi, and after entangling again he surprisingly captured Nakamura's back, locking a hadaka jime for the victory.

 At the Metropolitan police

 In 1877, by mediation of his master Shimosaka, Nakamura became a hand-to-hand instructor for several police services, among them the prestigious Tokyo Metropolitan Police Department.
 He shared duties with Uehara, Hisatomi, Samura and Matsugoro Okuda, creating along them a special program to select aspiring policemen by their physical skills.
 Nakamura come to be known as one of the toughest men in Japan due to his strength and history of challenges.

 While working in the police, Nakamura participated in another challenge between the Ryōi Shintō-ryū and Takeuchi Santo-ryū, facing this time Koji Yano in 1881.
 Unlike the previous, Nakamura dominated easily the match, pinning Yano under kami shiho gatame, but Yano fouled by biting Nakamura in the chest from underneath.
 The match was stopped against Nakamura's wishes by Samura, who saw his teammate's act as dishonorable, and it took Samura breaking Yano's teeth with his wooden chopsticks to make him release his bite.

+Around 1883, Nakamura also fought Hidemi Totsuka, the son of renowned Yoshin-ryu master Hikosuke Totsuka, in a best of three.
+Hidemi, widely considered to be Nakamura's superior in technique, won the first time, but Nakamura rallied back and defeated him twice in return, winning the challenge.